cdoconno/rformat/README.md

   ]
 ]
 ```
-Using the rformat config below, we show only the fields we care about, and reorder compared to our config
+Using the rsformat config below, we show only the fields we care about, and reorder compared to our config
 ```
 set0:
     0: